 The Ice Lake or Kicho Tal, is a high alpine lake in the Manang valley of Nepal.
 The lake is situated at 4620m (15157ft) and due to it’s high elevation is often frozen.
 The Ice Lake is accessed by trekking from Manang or Braga villages.
 The trek typically takes 7 – 10 hours.

 Ensure you have the correct gear for your Annapurna Circuit adventure by checking out this packing list.
-I put this packing list together after hiking the Annapurna Circuit and Annapurna Sanctuary in November 2019.
+I put this packing list together after solo hiking the Annapurna Circuit and Annapurna Sanctuary.

 This is a guide to hiking Ice Lake from Braga.
 At 3400m, Braga is a small village just below the more commercial town of Manang.
 This village is much quieter than Manang and provides the perfect location to embark on the well marked trail to Ice Lake.

 If staying in Manang, the simplest way to hike to Ice Lake, is to walk down to Braga and begin the hike from there.